Tate & Lyle finds right ingredients for profit lift

 The dusting down of Tate's McIntoch sucralose plant in Alabama to supplement Singapore reflected growth in its value-added speciality products for the food and drinks industry, which make up nearly 60 percent of profit, as the former sugar refiner retreats from bulk sweeteners and starches.

-Analyst Dirk Van Vlaanderen at Tate house broker Jefferies said earnings were slightly ahead of forecasts due to more favourable financing costs, and expects little change to current forecasts which look for a 2 percent rise in earnings to 57.6 pence for the year to March 2013.

-Earnings growth this year will likely be slower as the group does not envisage a repeat of the bumper profit made from co-products due to high corn prices and sold to the animal feed industry and also due to the increased level of investment.

-The company posted adjusted diluted earnings of 56.4 pence per share for the year to end-March, compared with a forecast for 55.7 pence in a Reuters poll.
+The company, which makes most of its profit in the United States, posted adjusted diluted earnings of 56.4 pence per share for the year to end-March, compared with a forecast for 55.7 pence in a Reuters poll.
 Its annual dividend rose 5.1 percent to 24.9 pence.

-Overall group sales rose 14 percent to 3.1 billion pounds with operating profit up 8 percent at 348 million.
+Overall group sales rose 14 percent to 3.1 billion pounds with operating profits up 8 percent at 348 million pounds.

-Tate shares were up 0.3 percent at 679 pence by 0850 GMT, having performed in line with the FTSE 100 .FTSE this year.
-They were the index's second-fastest growth stock in 2011 after maker a strong recovery under Ahmed's leadership.
+Tate's shares have performed in line with the FTSE 100 .FTSE this year after a strong recovery in 2011 made them the index's second-fastest growth stock.

 (Editing by Dan Lalor)